Maprunner/rg2/README.md

 # Routegadget 2

 ## Latest news
-Version 0.9.8 was released on 9th December 2014 and has been installed on all routegadget.co.uk sites.
+Version 0.9.9 was released on 16th December 2014 and has been installed on all routegadget.co.uk sites.
 Recent important changes:

-* A problem when importing course files in IOF XML 2.0.3 format from OCAD has been corrected.
+* Results now include positions if you create the event using the RG2 manager.
 * You can now save links to display a particular course or route.
 The address in the address bar now includes the event number as well as a list of all courses and routes on display.
 You can copy this link and use it to link directly to your own route.
-* The RG2 manager will now ignore crossing points in course files.
-This means you do no need to generate a separate course file with crossingpoints removed.
 * Problems with dropdown selection menus not working properly (especially on Chrome on Android or OS X) are now fixed.
-* If you upload the map file as a GIF then this is kept, rather than being converted to a JPG file.
-This should allow much smaller map image files to be used.
-A JPG file is also stored for compatibility with RG1.
-* Georeferencing information is now saved for each map.
-Georeferenced course files should now be aligned correctly each time you use the map, rather than just at the time you upload it.

 ## User Guide and Introductory Videos